stefanjenkner/stefanjenkner.github.io/_posts/2016-02-06-docker-on-cubietruck.markdown

 ## Install Docker

-Thanks to folks at [Hypriot][hypriot], it's quiet easy to get docker binaries for the ARM architecture:
+Thanks to the folks at [Hypriot][hypriot], it's quiet easy to get docker binaries for the ARM architecture:

     wget "http://downloads.hypriot.com/docker-hypriot_1.10.0-1_armhf.deb"